Comfort for Chemo Days

 This guide is organized around the four moments of the chemo cycle:

-What helps in the 48-72 hours after treatment, when the body is doing its hardest work and the mind is at its lowest.
+What helps in the 48–72 hours after treatment, when the body is doing its hardest work.

-You do not need everything in every category.
+You do not need something from every category.
 Build the kit that fits the person and the season.

 For the Chemo Chair